zebrunner/reporting/docs/getting_started.md

 $ git clone https://github.com/qaprosoft/zafira.git
 ```

-* If you are planning to access Zafira remotely you will need to modify **docker-compose.yml** specifying appropriate IP address of your host:
+* If you are planning to access Zafira remotely, you will need to modify **docker-compose.yml** specifying the appropriate IP address of your host:
 ```
 environment:
   - ZAFIRA_URL=http://localhost:8080